-Low activity incomes are incomes from professional activity net of costs (either real or lump sum) that are not replacement incomes, wage incomes29 or other separately taxed incomes.
+Low activity incomes are incomes from professional activity net of costs (either real or lump sum) that are not replacement incomes, wage incomes30 or other separately taxed incomes.
 It implies that this tax credit is applicable only for self-employed and statutory civil servants.
 The base for the calculation of the credit is before application of the marital quotient and is calculated per spouse.
 The credit calculated according to the rules in the table below is limited to the ratio of activity income in total net income from professional activity.
-The maximum amount of the tax credit is €700 for self-employed and €320 for the co-working spouse (and €780 for employees in the public sector without a formal labour contract).
-The (refundable) tax credit is calculated as follows:
+The maximum amount of the tax credit is €690 for self-employed and €10 for the co-working spouse (and €740 for employees in the public sector without a formal labour contract).
+The tax credit is refundable.

-Table 2.56 Calculation of the tax credit for low activity incomes (euro per year)
+Table 54.
+Calculation structure for the refundable tax credit on low activity incomes [2017]